Dome car: Variations

 While the partial dome cars were the most common, a number of variations on the dome car (typically called "observation" cars) were developed.
 In particular the full length dome car, the dome lounge car, as well as the "transition" car stand out.
 In the case of the former, the observation dome extended the full length of the car, with a lower level which contained a lounge or bar beneath it.
 This type of car was used extensively by the Atchison, Topeka & Santa Fe and Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) railroads.

 In 1956, the Santa Fe introduced Hi-Level cars on its El Capitan chair car train.
 These were built like dome cars, with high floors along their length and a low section between their bogie trucks.
 The lower level contained low entrance doors and restrooms on chair cars, kitchens on diners, and a wet bar on the "Top of the Cap" lounge cars (which were the only cars of the group that could be called dome cars).
 Most vestibules were on the upper level.
 Transition cars were similar to full length chair cars, save in one regard.
 These cars were intended to serve as a transition between regular rolling stock, and double deck stock.
 To facilitate this, one vestibule of the car was lower, while the other was at the height of the upper vestibule of the double deck stock.
-Amtrak utilized these cars for a time, primarily in situations where cars inherited from other railroads made up the bulk of Amtrak's rolling stock.
+Amtrak used these cars for a time, primarily when cars inherited from other railroads made up the bulk of Amtrak's rolling stock.
 All these El Capitan cars were used heavily in the early days of Amtrak, and served as a pattern when Amtrak began to purchase, or produce, its own double deck cars.
 The majority of transition cars were scrapped, though a few were kept in service and rebuilt into more "traditional" high-vestibule double-deck cars.